nickbearman/popchange-documentation/practicals/1-intro-popchange/workbook.md

 - Right click on the layer, and choose **Save As**
 - Click **Browse** and choose a suitable file name
 - Click **Save** and **OK**
 - This will add a new layer into QGIS with the correct projection information.

-Continue using this information below
+We can then download the data we want to use.

 - On the PopChange website click the **Data** tab
 - Click **local_authority_boundaries**